rylew2/portfolio-rylew/content/project/card-game.md

 To get to 3rd normal form, I believe I could have introduced a lookup table for the card status - this would put the status in one place, so it would be easy to rename a status in the future - however, I skipped this normalization step.

 Most of the functionality to update the database was contained in `GameQueryService` - which I just quickly turned into a collection of static methods utilizing the Django ORM to query or update data.
-A possible more ergonomic way of arranging this would be to have more of this logic in the model.
+A possible more ergonomic way of arranging this would be to have more of this ORM logic in the model.
 I preferred the clean separation and ease of development a separate service provided.

 I did try to ensure that we weren't doing any database saves in loops, but rather running Django ORM's `bulk_update` after all data updates were made.
 Although we're dealing with a small amount of data in this app, it's nice to introduce simple improvements along the way that would scale well.

 ### GraphQL

-Having the GraphiQL explorer to test queries makes setting up an API much easier.
-The mutation and resolver files were setup in the graphql/types folder, which are referenced by the `schema.py` file in order to create the fields used in mutation or queries.
-Testing graphql queries is also pretty straightofrward - we simply use a a `setUp` method from the built-in `unittest` framework that gets called before each individual test to setup a game.
-Then it's simply testing the query we want (as if coming from the end frontend) and make assertions on the returned data.
+Having the GraphiQL explorer to test queries makes setting up a GraphQL API much easier.
+The mutation and resolver files were setup in the `/graphql/types` folder, which are referenced in the `schema.py` file - the schema file defines the fields used in mutation or queries.

+Writing tests for specific GraphQL queries is also pretty straightofrward - we simply use a a `setUp` method from the built-in `unittest` framework that gets called before each individual test to setup a game.
+Then it's simply testing the GraphQL query we want (as if coming from the end frontend) and making assertions on the returned data.

 ```py
 class DealCardsTestCase(TestCase):